-Initially, the proposed MEPS levels for CCAC were based on the findings presented in the report Analysis of the Potential Policy Option: Close Control Air Conditioners (EnergyConsult 2004).
-Following extensive consultation with the suppliers, these MEPS levels were modified to take into account local product availability and the way that product is specified in Australia and New Zealand.
+Note: The indicates that the test for the CEC Computer Room MEPS is not based on the same test conditions modified to take into account local product availability and the way that product is specified in Australia and New Zealand.
 In particular, the proposed MEPS levels from the 2004 report were identical to the California MEPS levels, where the MEPS programme that had been operating for several years and progressively increased.
 The proposed MEPS levels were reduced to allow for the fact that earlier levels had not been applied in Australia, and as the majority of CCAC product sold in California was now glycol or water cooled, and hence technically more capable of meeting these more stringent levels.